PebbleTemplates/pebble/README.md

 #Pebble (Current Version: v0.0.1-alpha)

 Pebble is a java templating engine.
+For more information please visit the [website](http://www.mitchellbosecke.com/pebble).
-It started as a port of the [Twig templating engine](http://twig.sensiolabs.org/) for PHP.
+Pebble started as a port of the [Twig templating engine](http://twig.sensiolabs.org/).

 Pebble is in early development stages.
 It is not ready for production use.

-## Release Notes

-### v0.0.2-alpha (Coming Soon)
-- Dedicated website with documentation
-- Code cleanup and more unit tests
-- Ternary operator
-- Macro overloading

-### v0.0.1-alpha (September 30th 2013)
-- tags: block, extends, for, if, import, include, macro, set
-- filters: abbreviate, capitalize, date, default, format, json, lower, number, trim, upper, urlencode
-- functions: block, parent
-- tests: empty, even, null, odd, iterable, equalTo
-- operators: in, is, is not, +, -, /, *, %, and, or, (), ==, !=, <, >, <=, >=, |, .
-- unit tests

-## Attribution

-Pebble has been *highly* influenced by the [Twig templating engine](http://twig.sensiolabs.org/) for PHP so I extend a very large thanks to all developers who have contributed to that project.

 ## License

-    Copyright (C) 2013 by Mitchell Bosecke
+    Original work Copyright (c) 2009-2013 by the Twig Team Modified work Copyright (c) 2013 by Mitchell Bösecke

     Some rights reserved.